 Onboard boards understand they have multiple revenue options.
-They recognize that they have roles to play to support revenue generation.
+They recognize that they have roles to play in supporting revenue generation.
 Productive conversations rule the day.
 You see a focus on constructing a superhighway to significant income opportunities.

 How Can You Get Your Board Onboard?

-Whether your role, staff member, board member, or volunteer, consider how you’ll manage the board.
-For some, “managing a board” or proactive leading directors will be a new and, perhaps, scary concept.
+Whether your role is a staff member, board member, or volunteer, consider how you’ll manage the board.
+For some, “managing a board” or proactive leading directors will be a new, perhaps, scary concept.
 When my college roommate’s son was giving her grief, she told him.
 “You’ve learned all sorts of things in college about managing people.
-Use what your learning to manage me.”
+Use what you learned to manage me.”
 Decide to help your board move beyond eager, confused, and anxious.
-The behavior they take in response to your guidance is, of course, each member’s individual choice.
+In response to your guidance, the behavior they take is, of course, each member’s individual choice.
 What you offer them is yours.
 I recommend you offer them the opportunity to succeed “beyond expectations.”

-No matter how superlative their backgrounds, your board members are not nonprofit experts or experts about your nonprofit—you are.
+No matter how excellent their backgrounds, your board members are not nonprofit experts or experts about your nonprofit—you are.
 Expect confusion and misinformation.
-Can your board name the three biggest nonprofit revenue streams?
+Can your board name the three most significant nonprofit revenue streams?
 How about for your organization?
 If your board is like most of the directors I’ve worked with, most likely not.
 Tons of misinformation exists.